 - screenshots you don’t need anymore

 You can go through your library and weed out these photos manually, but a quicker and more convenient alternative is an iPhone app like Gemini Photos.
-Here’s how it works:
+Here’s how to free up some space with it:

 - Download Gemini Photos and launch it.
 It will automatically start scanning your library.